Floydlang/floyd/docs/floyd_speak.md

 # VECTOR DATA TYPE

 A vector is a collection of values where you lookup the values using an index between 0 and (vector size - 1).
-The positions in the vector are called "elements".
+The items in a vector are called "elements".
 The elements are ordered.
-Finding an element at a position uses constant time.
+Finding an element at an index uses constant time.
 In other languages vectors are called "arrays" or even "lists".

 You can make a new vector and specify its elements directly, like this:

 	let a = [ 1, 2, 3]

-You can also calculate elements:
+You can also calculate its elements, they don't need to be constants:

 	let a = [ calc_pi(4), 2.1, calc_bounds() ]